ExaWorks/job-api-spec/specification.md

 needed, the API provides a [`wait()`](#job-wait) method that allows client code to trivially implement a synchronous wrapper around the API.

-- **Bulk versions of calls have been considered.** Bulk calls facilitate the use of more efficient mechanisms for transmitting job information to an underlying implementation.
-However, alternative methods exist that do not require a bulk calls.
+Bulk versions of calls have been considered.
+The main reason for having bulk calls is to facilitate the use of more efficient mechanisms for transmitting job information to an underlying implementation.
+However, alternative methods exist that do not require bulk calls.
 Nonetheless, adding bulk calls to enable better performance in Layers 1-2, or even in Layer 0 if reasonably justified in the future, remains a possibility.
 For a technical discussion on the topic, please see [Appendix C](#appendix-c---bulk-submission).